LuizGyro/pcs3549-robot-game/GDD/gdd.md

 InteractableButton
 (example)

-# Graphics
+# Gráficos
-## Style Attributes
+## Estilo
 What kinds of colors will you be using?
 Do you have a limited palette to work with?
 A post-processed HSV map/image?
 Consistency is key for immersion.

 What kind of graphic style are you going for?
 Cartoony?
 Pixel-y?
 Cute?
 How, specifically?
 Solid, thick outlines with flat hues?
 Non-black outlines with limited tints/shades?
 Emphasize smooth curvatures over sharp angles?
 Describe a set of general rules depicting your style here.

-	Well-designed feedback, both good (e.g. leveling up) and bad (e.g. being hit), are great for teaching the player how to play through trial and error, instead of scripting a lengthy tutorial.
+> Well-designed feedback, both good (e.g. leveling up) and bad (e.g. being hit), are great for teaching the player how to play through trial and error, instead of scripting a lengthy tutorial.
 What kind of visual feedback are you going to use to let the player know they’re interacting with something?
 That they *can* interact with something?

-## Graphics Needed
+## Gráficos Necessários
 Characters
 Human-like
 Goblin (idle, walking, throwing)